sf-wdi-24/modules/week-01-controlling-the-dom/day-03/drill/readme.md

 ## Challenges

+*For the first set of challenges, use the JS console in the browser.
+Press `cmd + option + J` to open the console.*

+### Strings

 1. Store your first name in a variable.
 2. Concatenate your first name with your last name, and store the result in another variable.
 3. Use the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split" target="_blank">`split`</a> method to turn your string variable from challenge #2 into an array.
 4. Use the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof" target="_blank">`typeof`</a> method to show how the output of the `split` operation from challenge #3 is different from the input.

+*For the remaining challenges, use Sublime to record your responses in a file, but make sure to test them out in the JS console!*

+### Arrays

 1. Find the fourth name in the following array: